swing-research/FunkNN/README.md

 ```

 ## Citation
-If you find the code or our dataset useful in your research, please consider citing the paper.
+If you find the code useful in your research, please consider citing the paper.

 ```
 @article{khorashadizadeh2022funknn,